intjelic/python-sfml/doc/sphinx/source/tutorials.rst

-As Python doesn't allow you to subclass from two built-in types at the same time, pySFML2 provides `sfml.graphics.TransformableDrawable` which is both a :class:`sfml.graphics.Drawable` and :class:`sfml.graphics.Transformable`.
+As Python doesn't allow you to subclass from two built-in types at the same time, pySFML2 provides `sfml.graphics.TransformableDrawable` which is both an :class:`sfml.graphics.Drawable` and :class:`sfml.graphics.Transformable`.
 That way your class inherits from properties such `position`, `rotation` etc and their methods `move()`, `rotate()` etc. ::